 Minimizes Pressure Ulcers

-This tells you the percentage of residents that sustained a pressure ulcer.
-Pressure ulcers are considered to be a barometer of nursing care at a nursing home.
-Pressure ulcers, which are also referred to as bed sores, are often caused by patients staying in one position for too long.
+This tells you the percent of residents that have had a pressure ulcer.
+Pressure ulcers are considered to be a measure of the quality of nursing care .
+Pressure ulcers, which are also called bed sores, are routinely the result of residents not being moved frequently enough.

 Minimizes Serious Falls